kartheikiyer/dense_basis/README.md

 ### Changelog

+v.0.1.5
+- added basic MCMC support with emcee in the main repo instead of dense_basis_toolbelt

 v.0.1.4
 - The FSPS/python-FSPS requirement is no longer necessary, if a user requires only the GP-SFH module.
 - added more options to SFR sampling - flat in SFR, sSFR or lognormal in sSFR. removed the separate sample_sSFR_prior option